Author of the JP Weiscarver Mystery Series

 They’re organized and motivated, empowered by the memories of lost friends.

-Another basketball star, Dwyane Wade, cemented the right of the students to protest and the responsibility of “starts” to speak up with a tweet he put out Monday afternoon, seen above.
+Another basketball star, Dwyane Wade, cemented the right of the students to protest and the responsibility of “stars” to speak up with a tweet he put out Monday afternoon, seen above.

 If you have an opinion, share it.
 If a cable network actor doesn’t want to hear it, if your Facebook friends don’t want to hear it, if your family doesn’t want to hear it … they can rightfully tune you out.
 However, there’s someone else out there who needs and desires your input.